dustinpfister/blog_posts/_posts/js-filereader.md

 ### 1.1 - The json

-So I will want a json file stored anywhere on the local client system.
-For this example the contents of the json file will look something like this.
+So I will want a json file stored somewhere on the local client system, it does not matter where as long as it is a typical place to store files that contain data for something such as the home folder in Linux systems, or the My Documents folder in Windows.
+For this example the contents of the json file will just contain and x and y property value that will be used by the simple example that uses the File Reader Constructor.

 ```js
 {